Personal profile

 Research interests

-Between 2018 and 2021, Deanna coordinated the 'Social Movements and Radical Politics' strand of the Centre for Applied Philosophy, Politics and Ethics (CAPPE - University of Brighton).
+Between 2018 and 2021, Deanna coordinated the 'Urban Movements and Resistance' research area of the Centre for Applied Philosophy, Politics and Ethics (CAPPE - University of Brighton).
+In 2022-2023, Deanna became coordinator of the 'Borders and Migration' research area at the Centre for Spatial, Environmental and Cultural Politics.

 Approach to teaching

-In collaboration with Raphael Schlembach, Deanna has developed a module titled ‘The Criminology of Borders’.
-The module critically addresses issues of borders violence and harms, and the current politics of criminalisation of migration.
+In collaboration with Raphael Schlembach, Deanna has developed a module titled ‘The Criminology of Borders’ exploring the intersections of the criminal justice system and migration control.
+The module critically addresses issues of borders violence and harms, and the global politics of criminalisation of migration from a border-abolition perspective.

 Supervisory Interests

-She is available for supervision on PhD projects related to processes of criminalisation of social and political struggles, as well as on border violence and the crimininalisation of migration.
+She is available for supervision on PhD projects related to the criminalisation of resistance and mutual aid, on border violence and urban spaces.
 She also welcomes proposals informed by feminist and decolonial methodologies.

 Keywords